 Separate income/deduction is generally income/deductions from separate property, and will only be entered on the return of the partner the income/deductions belongs to.
 Separate property is:

 Separate income.
-Generally, income from separate property is the separate income of the spouse (or RDP/California or Washington same-sex spouse) who owns the property.
+Generally, income from separate property is the separate income of the spouse (or RDP/California) who owns the property.

 CAUTION: In Idaho, Louisiana, Texas, and Wisconsin, income from most separate property is community income.

 Community income/deduction is generally income/deductions from community property and 1/2 will be entered on the return of each partner.
 Community property is property: